-These signs are inherited from the parents.
-Where this examination is performed as a second stage for both the donor and the giver.
+These signs are inherited from the parents, as this examination is performed as a second stage for both the donor and the donor.

 The more compatible the histocompatibility rate, the better the transplant results, as the best results are obtained from the twin sibling.